optframe/optframe/README.md

   </a>
 </p>

-## OptFrame 4.2 - Optimization Framework
+## OptFrame 4.3-dev - Optimization Framework

 OptFrame v4.2 is launched!
+Version 4.3 is on development.

 Now, with newest C++20 features and integrated Unit Testing for user projects and examples (still ongoing work).
 Scanner++ library is also dettached independent project now.
 Remember to clone this repo using `--recursive` option, so you don't miss anything ;)